Skip to main content

 How to prevent heart disease

-But preventive measures work differently for each person, according to Dr. Kaveh.
-“The key is finding strategies that resonate with each individual,” he says.
-“Just like how the same blood pressure medication may not work the same in two different individuals, the same lifestyle strategies may not work the same for everybody.
-We all bring our own histories and experiences to our health, and we need to find integrated approaches that resonate with our experiences to engage in healthy lifestyle choices consistently.”
+There’s no changing genetics, but there are steps you can take to keep heart disease at bay.
+“The key is finding strategies that resonate with each individual,” says Anthony Kaveh, MD, an integrated medicine specialist.
+“We all bring our own histories and experiences to our health, and we need to find integrated approaches that resonate with our experiences to engage in healthy lifestyle choices consistently.”

-Dr. Kaveh encourages his patients that there’s a lot of value in small lifestyle alterations.
+Dr. Kaveh tells his patients that there’s a lot of value in small lifestyle alterations.
 “Our small choices every day have a tremendous cumulative impact,” he says.
 “More importantly, it appears that it is never too late to reap the benefits of a heart-protective lifestyle.”

 Use the SingleCare prescription discount card